Haiti starting to gauge full damage from Matthew's rampage

 Government to pick plans for displaced health law customers

-WASHINGTON (AP) — Worried that insurers bailing out of the health law's markets may prompt their customers to drop out, too, the Obama administration plans to steer affected policyholders to remaining insurance companies.
-But those consumers could get an unwelcome surprise if their new government-recommended plan isn't what they're used to.
-The backstop was outlined in an administration document circulating among insurers and state regulators.
-It also calls for reaching those "discontinued consumers" with a constant stream of reminders as the health law's 2017 sign-up season goes into full swing.
-Open enrollment for HealthCare.gov starts Nov.
-1 and ends Jan.
-31. A copy of the strategy was provided to The Associated Press.
+WASHINGTON (AP) — The Obama administration is worried that insurers bailing out of the health care law's markets may prompt their customers to drop out, too.
+So administration officials have come up with a strategy to steer affected consumers to plans from remaining insurance companies.
+Insurers worry that policyholders could get an unwelcome surprise if their new government-recommended plan isn't what they're used to.
+The backstop is outlined in an administration document circulating among insurers and state regulators.
+It also calls for reaching consumers with a constant stream of reminders as the health law's 2017 sign-up season goes into full swing.

 Malaysian court lets off Aussies who partied in swimsuits

 KUALA LUMPUR, Malaysia (AP) — Nine Australians charged after stripping down to skimpy swimsuits at the Malaysian Formula One Grand Prix walked free Thursday without a conviction after pleading guilty to causing a public nuisance and apologizing.
 The nine were detained Sunday after they partied in Budgy Smuggler-brand swimsuits decorated with the Malaysian flag and drank beer from shoes in full view of thousands of spectators at the Sepang track after Australian driver Daniel Ricciardo won the race.
 Budgy smuggler is Australian slang for a tight swimsuit worn by men, and the drinking out of a shoe was done to honor Ricciardo, who drinks out of his shoes to celebrate winning.